Deep Reinforcement Learning for Traveling Purchaser Problems: Experiments

 \subsection{Generalization Performance on Large-Sized Instances}

-Finally, we examine the zero-shot generalization performance of our approach.
-We use the meta-learning strategy to train the policy network on TPP instances of sizes $\left(|M|, |K|\right) = (50, 50)$, $(50, 100)$, $(100, 50)$, and $(100, 100)$, and then directly apply the meta policy network to solve larger-sized problem instances that are never seen in the training stage (without any fine-tuning).
+Furthermore, we validate the zero-shot generalization performance of our DRL-based approach.
+We employ the meta-learning strategy to train the policy network on TPP instances of sizes $\left(|M|, |K|\right) = (50, 50)$, $(50, 100)$, $(100, 50)$, and $(100, 100)$, and then directly apply the meta policy network to solve larger-sized problem instances that are never seen in the training stage, without any fine-tuning.
 The results are summarized in Table \ref{large instance}.
 The first block of Table \ref{large instance} presents the results on U-TPP instances of sizes $\left(|M|, |K|\right)=(150, 150)$, $(200, 200)$, and $(300, 300)$, and the second block presents the results on R-TPP instances with $|M|=150, |K|=150$ and $\lambda=0.99, 0.95, 0.9$.

 It is demonstrated that our DRL-based approach still shows an advantage over the baseline heuristics when generalizing to U-TPP instances of sizes $\left(|M|, |K|\right) = (150, 150)$ and $(200, 200)$, while the largest instances for training are only of size $\left(|M|, |K|\right) = (100, 100)$.
 However, we observe a drop in the zero-shot generalization performance on U-TPP instances of size over $\left(|M|, |K|\right) = (300, 300)$ and R-TPP instances of size over $\left(|M|, |K|\right) = (150, 150)$.
-In future work, we shall further explore the generalization and more efficient transfer learning approaches for larger-sized TPP instances.
+In future work, we shall further explore the generalization and more efficient learning techniques for larger-sized TPP instances.

+In addition, to get a better understanding of the contributions of components in our framework, we conduct a series of ablation studies.
+The results are presented in \ref{Ablation Study}.
+We also present extended results that include comparisons with state-of-the-art neural VRP solvers and a validation of the cross-problem compatibility with other VRP variants in \ref{Extended Results} to further highlight the effectiveness and compatibility of our approach.